 After knowing what Post looks like, let’s look at Page in WordPress.
 Page is static content that does not have a publish date.

-In WordPress websites, often there are Policy, Contact, About Page.
+In WordPress websites, often there are Policy, Contact, About Page, Product Page.
 The similarity between these is that you don’t need to care about their “published date” – these pages have a particular function and they are assumed to always serve that function.

 To clear up your confusion, let’s go back to our earlier example: